7RU7H/Archive/Development/Languages/PowerShell/PowerShell.md

-# Useful Powershell
+# Useful PowerShell

-This is a condensed and *Hacking themed* resource for powershell.
-Powershell is a massive and my humble opinion a *weird* object-oriented programming language.
-Windows and Powershell are not case-sensitive, but a *stardard* readability is to use upper-case first letter - I suggest not unless you need to present your work(use a script to change it to *standard*).
-Every command has a cmdlet and combinations of `verb-noun` to construct command that would be too numerous to list.
+This is a condensed and *Hacking themed* resource for PowerShell.
+PowerShell is a massive and my humble opinion a *weird* object-oriented programming language.
+Windows and PowerShell are not case-sensitive, but a *standard* readability is to use upper-case first letter - I suggest not unless you need to present your work(use a script to change it to *standard*).
+Every command has a `cmdlet` and combinations of `verb-noun` to construct command that would be too numerous to list.
 So to define the theme of this document is oneliners catergorised by use(*just in case at some point they maybe some exceptions like two oneliners that need to be seperate executions* **THESE WILL HAVE A `# TASKNAME Command # THEN Command`**.
 I am in the process of making this better for my own use:
 1. Adding aliases that I might want to use instead of full command
 2. Making the comments defining explaining a better layout